-MagicPlot uses the algorithm of FFT that does not necessarily require the number of points N to be an integer power of 2, though in case of power of 2 evaluation time of the FFT algorithm is less.
+MagicPlot uses the algorithm of FFT that does not necessarily require the number of points N to be an integer power of 2, though in such a case evaluation is faster.
 MagicPlot uses jfftpack library (a Java version of fftpack).